 When do the duties of the Integrity Commissioner come into effect?

 The Integrity Commissioner’s duties will come into effect in stages:

-- Responsibilities regarding the Municipal Conflict of Interest Act will come into effect on March 1, 2019.
+- Responsibilities regarding the Municipal Conflict of Interest Act are in effect as of March 1, 2019.

 Contact the Integrity Commissioner

 Council appointed Robert Swayze as the Integrity Commissioner, effective December 1, 2018.

 Robert J. Swayze